 The Rancocas Creek Farm (RCF) and The Opportunity League are excited to offer a box share of fresh, chemical-free vegetables, herbs and flowers to Burlington residents.
 RCF grows a lot of different produce on their farm in Southampton, NJ.
 Your boxed share will include food like lettuce, sweet potatoes, beets, carrots, garlic, cucumbers, tomatoes, melons, onions, squash and beans.
 And you’ll get some perhaps lesser-known crops like okra, bok choy, winter radish, collard greens and leeks.
 Not to mention flowers and herbs!

-Your boxed share of fresh vegetables will be available for pickup on Wednesdays from 12 pm to 5pm at The Opportunity League Headquarters, 11 West Broad St, Burlington.
+Your boxed share of fresh vegetables will be available for pickup at The Opportunity League Headquarters, 11 West Broad St, Burlington.
 The distribution season begins in early June and runs for 21 weeks.

-The cost of a box share for Burlington residents is $525.
+The cost of a box share for Burlington residents is $535.
 To reserve your share make the initial payment of $125.
-Payment in full will be by May 31st.
+Payments of $205 will be due February 15 and May 15.
 Shares are limited and we anticipate selling out so reserve your share today!

 Burlington box shares are limited – so reserve your share today!